 It is recommended in Vastu Shastra, that one must perform certain rituals before and during the Construction of a House.
 These rituals vary from place to place and according to different customs.
 I have collated some of the most common rituals followed in India, before the start of the construction.
 The purpose of doing a pooja is to psychologically give the Owner the confidence that the seemingly huge task of building a house can be accomplished without any problems, since the bare earth of the site (bhoomi) has been blessed and has acquired a divine life.

-ACCORDING TO VASTU SHASTRA WHAT ARE THE RITUALS TO BE DONE JUST BEFORE CONSTRUCTION?
+ACCORDING TO VASTU SHASTRA WHAT IS THE FIRST RITUAL TO BE DONE BEFORE THE START OF CONSTRUCTION?

 Note: Vastu Pooja is performed thrice during the construction as explained here: